Embracing Artificial Intelligence (AI) in Dental Hygiene

 Oral Cancer Diagnosis

-AI tools are able to detect signs of oral cancer much earlier than has previously been possible by analyzing images of oral lesions, such as tissue discolorations or irregularities.
+AI tools are able to detect signs of oral cancer much earlier than previously possible by analyzing images of oral lesions, such as tissue discolorations or irregularities.
 Being able to discover such signs of oral cancer early as a clinician can often be difficult due to limited visibility or individual clinical skill.4

 In Closing